-As people learn more about the differences in our personalities, we see a lot more being written about it, enabling us to understand others’ point of views.
+As people learn more about the differences in personalities, new articles and books are written about it; enabling us to understand others’ point of views.
 Which is very important for humans as we battle through life, cohabiting in close proximities and constantly making new acquaintances.

 I don’t speak for all introverts, obviously, as we’re not all of one mind.
 So this post is based on my opinion, and conclusions, that I’ve gathered from being an introvert in an extroverted world.

 What do I wish people understood about introverts?
 Well…

 In fact, there is nowhere else they would rather be.
 So, don’t feel sorry for someone you think spends a lot of time inside.
 If they’re an introvert, they probably couldn’t be happier to spend some time re-charging at home on their days off.
 Especially if they work in a social environment.

 I work in retail and have to dish out customer service all day, which is extremely tiring.
 My home is my hygge; it’s where I long to go after a hard day, and where I want to stay after a week of work.

 It can be a little intimidating when people ask us introverts what we’ve been up to, because we don’t want to be judged as lazy.

 We definitely stayed at home reading a book instead of going hiking and cycling and brunching.
 But doesn’t mean we don’t have fun in life or that we “need to get out more”.